HotPotatoC/snowflake/README.md

 ok   command-line-arguments 4.230s
 ```

 Disclaimer: Benchmark results may be faster than other implementations.
-But I do not guarantee that this library is the safest snowflake id generator.
+But this library has not been fully tested and corner cases may be missed.

 ## Support